Overcoming the COVID Darkness - December 12th, Hour 2

 That's me.

-But uh California's a beautiful state.
+But California is a beautiful state.

-But Sean, how the government deals with these laws with pedophiles is unbelievable.
+But, Sean, how the government deals with these laws with pedophiles is unbelievable.

-And he's about my age, and we grow up and he becomes a young adult and then an adult, and he ends up being, we find out, a child molester of little boys.
+And he's about my age, and we grow up, and he becomes a young adult and then an adult.

 That's the most important thing.